 Rose absolute is one of the active ingredients in the award-winning Bio-Collagen Ageless Cream, the ultimate anti-wrinkle cream which also restores skin's radiance, elasticity and firmness.

 " Bio-Collagen Ageless Cream was born from a request from my customer for the best possible anti-ageing cream.
 Now it is the only cream I use on my skin, day and night."

 Henry Tianus learn more >>>

 Frankincense essential oil contains alpha-pinene, a compound which studies have shown to be beneficial for the skin's health.
 Frankincense essential oil speeds up the cellular renewal process, rejuvenates skin cells and reduces the signs of ageing such as wrinkles, lines and sagging skin.

-Lavender and frankincense essential oils are two of the many active ingredients in multi-award winning Antioxidant Youthful Essence, a supreme brightening radiance serum to even out complexion, boost skin radiance, refine pores and reduce the appearance of wrinkles, dark spots and blemishes.
+Frankincense and lavender essential oils are two of the many active ingredients in multi-award winning Antioxidant Youthful Essence.
+This supreme brightening radiance complex evens out complexion, boosts skin radiance, refines pores and reduces the appearance of wrinkles, dark spots and blemishes.

-Blue chamomile essential oil contains chamazulene, alpha bisabolol and bisabolol oxides, three powerful antioxidants with excellent skin-rejuvenating properties.
-Bisabolol is also well known for its soothing effects, particularly good to calm sensitive skin.
+Blue chamomile essential oil contains chamazulene, alpha bisabolol and bisabolol oxides; three powerful antioxidants with excellent skin-rejuvenating properties.
+Bisabolol is also well known for its soothing effects, particularly good at calming sensitive skin.

 Rosewood essential oil contains linalool, a compound which has great anti-microbial and antioxidative properties.
 Studies showed that linalool prevents oxidative stress in the skin due to UVB exposure.
 It helps protect skin cells from sun-induced damage.